Eve Gallagher

-Eve Gallagher is an English singer from Sunderland, County Durham associated with the house music scene.
+Eve Gallagher is an English singer from Sunderland, Tyne and Wear associated with the house music scene.

 Career

 Eve Gallagher first came to prominence in 1990 with the release of her debut single "Love Come Down".
 Released on Boy George's More Protein record label, it was a transatlantic club success featuring remixes from David Morales.

 Her second single was "Love is a Master of Disguise", produced and mixed by DMC's Steve Anderson, of Brothers In Rhythm.
 A third release, "Heaven Has To Wait" ensued in early 1992, to be followed by "Change Your Mind".
 A remix of the latter track by Hooj Choons' in-house remix team Diss-Cuss proved to be an underground hit.

 In 1995 "Love Come Down" was released in the US featuring new mixes from Evolution to complement the original David Morales version.
 The track was subsequently re-issued in the UK on Cleveland City, featuring additional mixes by Cow & Gate and T-Empo.

 Gallagher's biggest club and chart success arrived in late 1995 with the house and hardbag anthem "You Can Have It All".
 Two distinct versions were featured on the release - the 'Rhyme Time' mix with the Germanic trance variation by Ramp.

 Following the success of "Love Come Down 95" and "You Can Have It All", Gallagher's debut album Woman Can Have It was released in the UK and the US in 1996.
 Produced by Boy George, Amos Pizzey and Evolution, it featured variations of older singles such as "Heaven Has To Wait" and "Change Your Mind" as well as newer material.

 In July 1996 "Heartbreak" was released by Mrs Wood featuring Eve Gallagher.
 The track was playlisted by BBC Radio 1.

 In 2002 Gallagher also co-wrote and sang the dance hit "Take It or Leave It" for DJ Antoine.